crf8472/libarcstk/BUILD.md

   when running the unit tests.
 You also need git if you want to build the documentation with m.css (instead of stock doxygen).
 - Doxygen - for documentation: to build the API documentation in HTML or LaTeX
+- graphviz - for documentation: to build the API documentation in HTML or LaTeX
 - LaTeX (TeXLive for instance) - for documentation: to build the documentation in LaTeX
 - include-what-you-use - for development: to control ``include``-relationships